Exploring the U of M brand

 The sessions will take place in Winnipeg:

-*please note dates of Fort Garry and Inn at the Forks sessions have changed
+*please note dates for the sessions have changed

 And around the province: